peanut-labs/publisher-ios-sdk/README.md

 #Changelog

+v0.3
+- Activity Indicator does not cover the toolbar anymore
+- Fixing the frequent connectivity error issue

 v0.2
 - Always generate new user Id if the user switches account
 - Support for all orientations on the iPhone